Python Code for the Beginner Bioinformatics Course — Part 1

 Overall, not only did the course teach me something about bioinformatics, it forced me to realise a few important things about clean code.

-The biggest was that immutability, functional programming, and declarative syntax can help reduce code complexity and bloat by leaps and bounds, and is perhaps far more important to teach than all the other clean coding practices that I teach.
+The biggest was that immutability, functional programming, and declarative syntax can help reduce code complexity and bloat by leaps and bounds.
+While these practices are not in violation of clean coding practices, they are different, and need to be learnt independently.

 What will these blogs cover?